bernatgel/karyoploter_tutorial/docs/Tutorial/PlotDensity/PlotDensity.md

 ![plot of chunk Figure3](images//Figure3-1.png)

-It is possible to customize the appearance of the regions using the same parameters used for
+It is possible to customize the appearance of the density plot using the same parameters used for
 [kpPolygon]({{ site.baseurl }}{% link Tutorial/Polygon/Polygon.md %}).
 It is possible to specify different colors for the border (_border_) and the